murilo-arruda/todo-list-node-cli/README.md

 * `l` or `license` - Show the license of the software.
 * `rc` or `remcheckeds` - Remove checked to-dos.
 * `get` or `g` - This will copy to clipboard the todo.
+* `rc` or `remcheckeds` - This will remove all the the checked to-dos.
+* `tab` - This will tab to next group in order.
+* `ng` or `namegroup` - Rename the selected group.
+First is the group you want to rename, then the name you want.

 **Planning to add:**
 * `at` or `addtime` - This will loop the todo in the time you put.
-* `rc` or `remcheckeds` - This will remove all the the checked to-dos.
 * `sg` or `showgroup` - Show the selected group.
 * `ag` or `addgroup` - Create a new group of to-dos.
 This helps you to organize better the types of to-dos you have.
 * `rg` or `remgroup` - Delete the selected group.
 * `cg` or `checkgroup` - Check all todos in the selected group.
-* `ng` or `namegroup` - Name the selected group.
-First is the group you want to rename and then the name you want.
 * `sw` or `setwidth` - For set a new line width for the gui, it's only for resolve design bugs.

 ## Usage